pTSE-T: Presentation Target Speaker Extraction using Unaligned Text Cues: Experiments

-We perform all experiments in the MMSpeech-2 (3) mix and MMSpeech-2 (3) mix-noisy datasets.
-The results shown in Table \ref{table:result} indicate that the DPRNN network achieves the best performance across all metrics, i.e. \ac{SI-SDRi} to 14.96, \ac{SDRi} to 15.18, PESQi to 0.930, and STOIi to 0.176 in separation tasks, maintaining great performance even on noisy datasets.
-Here PIT association means permutation invariant training.
+We perform all experiments using the MMSpeech-2 (3) mix and MMSpeech-2 (3) mix-noisy datasets.
+The results shown in Table \ref{table:result} indicate that the DPRNN network achieves the best performance across all metrics, i.e., \ac{SI-SDRi} to 14.96 dB, \ac{SDRi} to 15.18 dB, PESQi to 0.930, and STOIi to 0.176 in separation tasks, maintaining great performance even on noisy datasets.
+Here, PIT association refers to the permutation invariant training strategy.
+This model serves as an upper bound, as ground-truth ID association is used.
 However, its performance severely drops in speaker extraction tasks due to the absence of extraction cues.
-For the MMSpeech-2mix and -3mix datasets, the DPRNN network has achieved an accuracy of 50.73\% on the MMSpeech-2mix dataset and 17.
+For the MMSpeech-2mix and -3mix datasets, the DPRNN network has achieved an accuracy of 50.73\% in the MMSpeech-2mix dataset and 17.
 93\% in the MMSpeech-3mix dataset, respectively.

-In the MMSpeech-2mix dataset, our proposed \ac{TSE} network has achieved the best performance, with \ac{SI-SDRi} of 12.16, SDRi of 12.66, PESQi of 0.830, STOIi of 0.150 and accuracy of 96.46\%.
-Additionally, our proposed DPRNN-TSR model combines the separation capability of DPRNN with the recognition ability of \ac{TSR}, resulting in \ac{SI-SDRi} of 8.71, SDRi of 10.34, PESQi of 0.674, STOIi of 0.072, and accuracy of 86.28\%.
-Compared to DPRNN without association, it is observed that cascading the \ac{TSR} network into the DPRNN-TSR architecture improves all metrics and with a 35.55\% accuracy improvement.

-In the MMSpeech-3mix dataset, our proposed \ac{TSE} network also achieved the best performance, even better than the DPRNN network with the PIT association in all metrics except for STOIi.
-This shows that text prompt is very instructive for speech extraction and also improves the quality of separation.
-With recognition of the \ac{TSR} network, a 58.77\% accuracy improvement is achieved compared to DPRNN (random association).
+In the MMSpeech-2mix dataset, our proposed \ac{TPE} has achieved the best extraction performance, with \ac{SI-SDRi} of 12.16 dB, SDRi of 12.66 dB, PESQi of 0.830, STOIi of 0.150 and accuracy of 96.46\%.
+In the MMSpeech-3mix dataset, our proposed \ac{TPE} also achieved the best extraction performance, even better than the DPRNN network with the PIT association in all metrics except for STOIi.
+This shows that the text prompt is very instructive for speech extraction and also improves the quality of extraction.

-In a similar task where text is used as cues for target sound extraction, we conducted comparative experiments with related networks.
-Our \ac{TPE} network outperforms the fine-tuned AudioSep network~\cite{liu22w_interspeech} in both datasets, leading by 6.26\% and 24.47\% in accuracy, respectively.
-Furthermore, our DPRNN-TSR model achieves superior results compared to AudioSep on the 3mix dataset.
-Furthermore, we evaluated the performance of the state-of-the-art target sound extraction CLAPSep network~\cite{ma2024clapsep} fine-tuned on our dataset and the pretrained LASS network~\cite{liu22w_interspeech}.
-CLAPSep allows for the input of positive queries and negative queries.
-In Table \ref{table:result}, ``(w/ neg)" indicates that while using the text prompt as a positive query, the text prompt of another speech sample is used as a negative sample.
-The results also demonstrate that these networks did not adapt well to our \ac{TSE} task, indicating that tasks such as \ac{TSE} place higher demands on extraction performance.